Skip to content

 Boilerplate stats Branch

-The official course boilerplate contains a branch including the Stats panel if you need.
+The course boilerplate also contains a branch including the Stats panel in case you need.

 You can clone the boilerplate into a new folder somewhere and checkout the stats branch.